lupyuen/pinetime-rust-mynewt/rust/app/src/handdrawn.md

 (We'll learn the backstory of `state` in a while)

-rust compiler is spooky
+c vs javascript vs python

 mouse over

 handdrawn-type.png

-c vs javascript vs python
+Sounds spooky, but the Rust Compiler is going all Sherlock Holmes on our code...

+> I see what you did there... `digit` doesn't have a known type!
+Hmmm `hour` is a `u8`...
+8-bit unsigned integer...
+After integer division we get another `u8`...
+So I deduce that `digit` is also `u8`!

 ## Fetch the digit bitmap